 STARING AT THE EDGE OF THE ABYSS

-This is an obituary for the very same Napoleon wrasse who's portrayed throughout this website.
+Yes, this is an obituary for a fish...the very same Napoleon wrasse who's featured in the "Portraiture" gallery of this website.

 OBJECTION TO COMPACT REVIEW CLAIMS

-"Objection to Compact Review Claims" was sent in July of 2009 to the US and Palau Compact of Free Association Review teams, as well as to Palau's Congress, newspapers and relevant civic organizations.
-The Compact of Free Association is a long-term agreement wherein the US provides millions of dollars of aid annually to Palau.
+"Objection to Compact Review Claims" was sent in July of 2009 to the U.S. and Palau Compact of Free Association Review teams, as well as to Palau's National Congress, newspapers and relevant civic organizations.
+The Compact of Free Association (COFA) is a long-term agreement wherein the U.S. provides millions of dollars of aid annually to Palau.

 SUMMATION OF PALAU BILLS

-This in-depth summation of Palau Senate Bills' No. 8-44, 8-50 and 8-56 was presented as an addendum to my "Objection to Compact Review Claims" document sent to the U.S. and Palau Compact Review teams.
+This report on Palau Senate Bills' No. 8-44, 8-50 and 8-56 was presented as an addendum to my "Objection to Compact Review Claims" sent to the U.S. and Palau Compact Review teams.

-Senate Bill No. 8-44 was immediately withdrawn once Palau's President Johnson Toribiong designated his nation's 237,000 square miles of ocean as the "World's First National Shark Sanctuary" before the UN General Assembly.
-Afterwards, both Senate Bills' No. 8-50 and 8-56 were struck down by presidential veto.
-Palau has now strengthened its long-term environmental and economic well-being in preserving its priceless marine resources.
+SB No. 8-44 to enable shark finning was immediately withdrawn once Palau's President designated his nation's EEZ as the "World's First National Shark Sanctuary" before the UN.
+Afterwards, both SB No. 8-50 and 8-56 were struck down by presidential veto.

 THE STAR THROWER